wgsl-tooling-wg/wesl-spec/Packaging.md

 (TODO: unification with param const?)

-If two packages in the dependency tree are [semver-compatible](https://semver.org/), the WESL linker will unify them, meaning it will include only one version of the package in its output (usually the highest semver-compatible version available).
+If two packages in the dependency tree are [semver-compatible](https://semver.org/), npm or Cargo will likely unify them, meaning it will include only one version of the package in its output (often the highest semver-compatible version available).
 This unification can have observable side-effects that a user must be warry of.
 Module-scope declarations may, or may not be duplicated.

 ### Example